12 Types of Tenses with Examples

 He had been waiting for you for two years.Had he been waiting for you for two years?He had not been waiting for you for two years.

-I had not been running in the field since the afternoon.Had I been running in the field since the afternoon?I had not been running in the field since afternoon.
+I had not been running in the field since the afternoon.Had I been running in the field since the afternoon?I had not been running in the field since the afternoon.

 She had been looking for a new job.Had she been looking for a new job?She had not been looking for a new job.